jpcre2/jpcre2/README.md

     std::cout<<re.getErrorMessage(e)<<std::endl;
 }
 ```
-If you pass the size of the resultant string with `bufferSize()` function, make sure it will be enough to store the whole resultant replaced string; otherwise the internal replace function (`pcre2_substitute()`) will be called *twice* to adjust the size of the buffer to hold the whole resultant string in order to avoid `PCRE2_ERROR_NOMEMORY` error.
+If you pass the size of the resultant string with `setBufferSize()` function, make sure it will be enough to store the whole resultant replaced string; otherwise the internal replace function (`pcre2_substitute()`) will be called *twice* to adjust the size of the buffer to hold the whole resultant string in order to avoid `PCRE2_ERROR_NOMEMORY` error.

 #Insight: